baleada/docs/assets/md/spa-links/index.md

 ## Installation
 :::

-You can install Baleada Markdown-it SPA Links from NPM.
+You can install Baleada SPA Links from NPM.

 :::
 ```bash